FreekPols/Portfolio/Research.md

 Although it plays a central role in science curricula (Council;, 2012; Feder et al., 2009; Pieters, 2022) and has a (potential) function in education, the teaching and learning of ED is problematic in various ways and the development of pedagogical approaches for ED fails to match EDs importance (Van Dooren, 2020).
 Students – at all levels – often struggle with ED when prerequisite design knowledge is not identified and developed timely.
 They tend to focus exclusively on the first idea that comes to mind without considering alternatives – known as design fixation (Jansson & Smith, 1991).
 Once the design is fully developed and a prototype built, the design choices are justified in retrospect (post hoc), only because assessment procedures demand it.
 Proper ED, however, requires that conscious, deliberate choices are made throughout the design process in order to justify the design (van Kuijk, 2024).
 Instead, as an expert design teacher stated: “We seem to teach our students how to come up with rationales for their designs on the spot.”
 One of the main problems is that ED is often taught by educators with limited design experience (pre-tertiary level) or by design experts (tertiary level) who frequently lack pedagogical training or possess only implicit understanding of the practices and knowledge they apply (Lawson, 2006; Van Dooren, 2020).
 This dichotomy hinders effective teaching, leading some teachers to skip ED altogether, or to present it as an undifferentiated whole, rather than addressing specific aspects before applying them in an integrated manner (Stammes et al., 2020).
 Hence, for teaching ED at all levels a theoretical framework is essential for elucidating the intricacies of engineering design, explicating the requisite knowledge, and optimizing instructional approaches.
 In the related field of teaching scientific inquiry, a sequenced, argumentation focused (knowing what, knowing how, and knowing why) approach yielded an enhanced understanding of scientific practice and encourages students to develop personal reasons for adhering to scientific criteria (Pols et al., 2023).
 We see opportunities for extending this approach to ED pedagogy and ‘uncover’ the yet unexplored area of integrating argumentation and ED.

 ED, although often seen as particularly a creative discipline, should be considered a knowledge based activity, where more pertinent knowledge leads to better solutions.
 As in scientific inquiry, we believe that it should be possible to create a procedural and conceptual knowledge in science (PACKS) model that distinguishes different knowledge types that inform the decisions taken in various stages (Millar et al., 1994).
 Unravelling the knowledge types allows to teach these in (mere) isolation -reducing and focussing the cognitive demand- before integrating these.
-These knowledge types include the idea that only the best solution (in the given circumstances) suffices, and understandings of what characterises solutions that engineers regard as ‘best’, what understandings contribute to that evaluation, and how those solutions can be produced.
+These knowledge types include the idea that only the best solution (in the given circumstances) suffices, and understandings of what characterizes solutions that engineers regard as ‘best’, what understandings contribute to that evaluation, and how those solutions can be produced.
 Without these understandings, students may regard ED as ‘find a solution to the design problem, any solution will do’ prevents students from adopting and adhering to the norms and standards designers apply in their work.
 These knowledge types are not yet identified for ED and thus need an elaborate theoretical framework that elucidates the intricacies of engineering design.
 Using the central questions:
 • What are the understandings required to successfully design, conduct, and evaluate an engineering design?
 • What are the characteristics of a valid, reliable, sufficiently specific, and detailed assessment of students’ understanding in engineering design?